University Catalog 2024-2025

 Other Relevant Information

-Graduate students should select a committee chair and other advisory committee members and submit a plan of graduate work by the end of their first semester of residence.
-They are also required to take the qualifying examination as part of a Research Methods course.
+Graduate students should select a advisory committee chair and other committee members and submit a plan of graduate work as soon as it is required by the advisory committee, usually after the first year of residence for MS students and at the end of the second year residence for PhD students.
+They are also required to take the qualifying examination as part of a FB 501/701 Research Methods course.
 These examinations are to ensure that the student has the basic abilities to think independently as a scientist within the context of the forest biomaterials literature.
 The department believes M.S. and Ph.D. students should select a research topic and begin their dissertation or thesis research as early as possible.

 As the field of forest biomaterials is a derived science, students are urged to develop a strong secondary area of excellence in one or more of the supporting disciplines such as organic chemistry, polymer chemistry, chemical engineering, mathematics, statistics, biology, engineering mechanics, mechanical engineering, physics, and economics or business administration.